webpack/webpack.js.org/src/content/concepts/entry-points.md

 module.exports = {
   entry: {
     b2: {
-      dependOn: "depedningfile.js",
+      dependOn: "dependingfile.js",
       import: "./src/app.js"
     }
   }
 };
 ```

-W> `runtime` and `dependOn` can not be specified both on a single entry, so the following config is invalid and would throw an error:
+`runtime` and `dependOn` should not be used together on a single entry, so the following config is invalid and would throw an error:

 __webpack.config.js__